DannyDainton/random-data-generator/README.md

 This will console log the user data that includes a First Name, Last Name and a Password.

-`node user.js`
+`node cardDetails.js`

-This will create a Json file that can be used within the Bug Magnet Chrome Extension.
+This will create a JSON file with random payment card details that can be used within the Bug Magnet Chrome Extension.

 #### Links

 These are the blog posts that relate to the application.
-All the useage instructions can be found here.
+All the setup instructions and walkthroughs can be found here.

 https://dannydainton.com/2016/09/23/creating-random-data-on-my-lunch-break/